Mad Dog Morgan: Release

+The film had its world premiere at the Sydney Film Festival.

+The film was screened at the Cannes market place in 1976 and distribution rights were sold to Cinema Shares for a reported $300,000 (although this deal later proved to be problematic with the producers having difficulty retrieving the money).
+"The response was just sensational," said Thomas.

+The film was released in Australia in July 1976.
+The Sydney Morning Herald called it "maddeningly beautiful, horrific - and disappointing."
+The Bulletin declared "there are a couple of such spots in which Mora's vision merges on melodrama."
+According to Filmnews:

+The reviews in Australia for Mora's film have been the most polarized yet.
+Inspired by a local production.
+Reviewers working for the Murdoch press have described the movie in such glowing terms as "masterful" and "a breakthrough".
+The Fairfax reviewers must have previewed a different film, so opposed to the production have their critiques generally been.

+The movie was released in New York in September 1976.
+Australian media reported on poor reviews the film received in New York.

-The film was released in Australia and the US and performed disappointingly at the box office, returning to the producers an estimated $100,000.
+The film performed disappointingly at the box office, returning to the producers an estimated $100,000.
 Mora later wrote:

 However the movie sold well around the world – including a $300,000 sale to the US – and achieved good reviews.

 Mora tried for several years to set up other films in Australia – including the movie that became Newsfront (1978), an adaptation of For the Term of His Natural Life and a science fiction story called The Black Hole – but was unsuccessful.
 He moved back overseas where executives at United Artists, who had been impressed by Mad Dog Morgan, hired Mora to direct The Beast Within.

+Awards

+The film was nominated for Best Director, Best Supporting Actor and Best Music at the 1977 Australian Film Institute Awards.
+It won the John Ford Trophy at the First International Festival of Westerns held at Cannes in July 1976.

+To Shoot a Mad Dog

+A 23-minute documentary was made about the making of the film, To Shoot a Mad Dog, directed by David Elfick.

+DVD Releases

 Tromasterpiece Collection

 Troma Entertainment's original VHS and DVD release was a heavily edited version of the film, seeing that the unrated or uncut versions were very difficult to come by outside of Australia.

 With the intent of re-releasing the best films in the Troma library, The Tromasterpiece Collection released a 2-disc unrated version of the film in the US in November 2009.

 Special features include interviews with director Philippe Mora, cinematographer Mike Molloy and associate producer Richard Brennan, along with a radio interview, deleted scenes, locations featurette, stills gallery and the original theatrical program.

 Two graphic trailers were released for the DVD launch.